Common issues for this age group involve:

 Estate planning can take many forms.
 Most people who do make plans choose to write a will.
 Create a DIY living will or last will and testament if you or a loved one does not already have one.

-There are other options in estate planning as well.
-Some people choose to set up a trust to manage their property after death.
+There are other options in estate planning.
+Some people set up a trust to manage their property after death.
 Alternatively, people who die without an estate plan see their property distributed following applicable state laws.
 This is known as intestate succession.

 Advocates for Older Adults: Family and Professionals

 Agencies can wrongfully deny, reduce, or cut off benefits intended for older people.
 An older adult can be the target of abuse, neglect, and fraud.
-Families may need to step in and ensure that the rights of older adults are respected.
+Families may need to step in and ensure that others respect the rights of older adults.

 Care Options for Older Adults